Dylan Larkin, Alex DeBrincat clicking for Detroit Red Wings

 "Honestly, Cat, his hockey sense is off the charts and everyone knows he can score, but how he finds space and how he finds pockets, that honestly took a little bit to get used to.
 I haven’t played with a player who is looking in spots that not many can find.
 I’ve tried to really just keep my eyes open when I have the puck for him, but also when he has the puck, I’m trying to get open as well.
 It’s been really nice so far."

 Other than being held without a point in Saturday's 5-2 victory in Ottawa by the Senators — his former team —DeBrincat has produced in every game.
-He has six goals and four assists in six games; Larkin is right behind at 11 points.
+He has eight goals and four assists in six games; Larkin has three goals and eight assists.

 "Playing with Dylan and (Lucas Raymond), they’re two great players, and I think our play in the d-zone has led to a lot of odd-man rushes and getting chances the other way," DeBrincat said.
 "We’re trying to play the right way and I think we’re converting on our chances, which is great.
 Hopefully we can keep that going."